 Biography

-He has lived in the lower mainland for over five decades and his 89 Gore Avenue studio and gallery is located at The Edge Building in Railtown, Vancouver, BC since the late 90’s.
-Garrett exhibits year-round in the open studio event: FirstSaturday.ca (First Saturday of each month), the annual Eastside Culture Crawl, and select fine art galleries, festivals etc.
+Chong has lived in the lower mainland for over five decades and his 89 Gore Avenue studio-gallery is located at The Edge Building in Railtown, Vancouver, BC since the late 90’s.
+Chong continues to produce work that bridges contemporary digital techniques with enduring ecological inquiry.

 Artist Statement

-I live and work in the unceded territories of the xʷməθkʷəy̓əm (Musqueam), Swx̱wú7mesh (Squamish), and Sel̓íl̓witulh (Tsleil-Waututh) Nations, a.k.a.
-Vancouver.
+Created while living and working on the unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), Dakelh (Cariboo), and Sel̓íl̓witulh (Tsleil-Waututh) Nations, this eco-artwork seeks to foster dialogue, collective responsibility, and environmental protection.

 Curriculum Vitae